How To Use Coconut Oil For Ringworm

 This plant-based oil can help you ward off fungal infections due to its beneficial properties.

 Coconut oil is a common home remedy for managing ringworm (tinea corporis), a fungal infection of the skin.
 It has both antimicrobial and antifungal properties and is effective against several strains of bacteria and fungi.
-In this article, we explain why coconut oil may help manage ringworm and how to use it.
+In this article, we explain why coconut oil may help manage ringworm and how to use it as an alternative medicine.
 Keep reading to know more!

 In This Article